 Focus control can be carried out using a motorized lens or stage.
 For superior precision and speed between positions, though less overall range, piezo focus control accessories are commonly used.

-Multi-focus imaging is a novel method which provides simultaneous acquisition of various sample focal planes on the camera chip.
+Multi-focus imaging is a novel method that provides simultaneous acquisition of various sample focal planes on the camera chip.
 Integrating this approach, which is in active development (Hajj et al., 2017), could remove the time lag inherent in the serial collection of different Z positions.

-Known Issues with Deconvolution
+Known Issues With Deconvolution